rohitkjohnedu/my_yade/doc/sphinx/user.rst

 Field appliers
 ---------------

-Engines deriving from :ref:`FieldApplier<inheritanceGraphFieldApplier>` acting on all particles.
-The one most used is :yref:`GravityEngine` applying uniform acceleration field (:yref:`GravityEngine` is deprecated, use :yref:`NewtonIntegrator.gravity` instead!).
+Engines deriving from :ref:`FieldApplier<inheritanceGraphFieldApplier>` are acting on all particles.
+The one most used is :yref:`GravityEngine` applying uniform acceleration field (:yref:`GravityEngine` is deprecated, use :yref:`NewtonIntegrator.gravity` instead).

 Partial engines
 ---------------